-MATHEMATICS (LEVELS I,II) F/SP
+MATHEMATICS (LEVELS I,II)

 This course is a study of the fundamental concepts of high school mathematics, including arithmetic and algebra.
 This course is lecture based with laboratory sessions designed to provide the background necessary for advancement in mathematics.
 It includes 3 lecture hours and 1 1⁄2 hours of laboratory for review/testing sessions weekly.
-Grades for students in level i are a1, b1, c1, d1, or f1.
-Grades for students in level ii are c2, b2, or a2 before they can exit MA085 to enroll in MA 110, MA 115, or MA 151.
+Grades for students level I and level II are A1, B1, C1, D1, or F1.
+Grades for students in level II are C2, B2, or A2 before they can exit MA085 to enroll in MA 110, MA 115, or MA 151.
 Prerequisite: mathematics placement test.